 How to Hike to Laguna 69

-If you want to hike to Laguna 69 in Peru, the city of Huaraz is the perfect jumping off point.
-Huaraz is an eight hour bus ride north of Lima, and the trip usually costs around $10 to $30 each way.
+If you want to hike to Laguna 69, the city of Huaraz is where you need to be.
+It’s an eight hour bus ride north of Lima, and the trip usually costs around 30 to 90 soles / 10 to 30 usd each way.

-There are many reasons to visit the city, like the stunning mountain views and the four-day Santa Cruz trek, the most popular hike in the area.
-However if you don’t have a lot of time but still want to see the beauty of the Cordillera Blanca mountain range, then a hike to Laguna 69 is another perfect day trip from Huaraz.
-Read about it below!
+One of the most popular destinations that brings tourists to Huaraz is the the four-day Santa Cruz trek that National Geographic hails as one of the most beautiful hikes in the world.
+However, if you don’t have enough time on your trip to complete it, but still want to see the beauty of the Cordillera Blanca mountain range, then a hike to Laguna 69 is another perfect day trip from Huaraz.

-Booking a tour to hike to Laguna 69 is easy.
+Booking a tour to Laguna 69 is easy.
 Multiple busses leave from Huaraz every day, and there were at least 100 people or more making the climb with us.

-The tours cost $10 each (so cheap!) but they don’t include a lot.
+The tours cost 30 soles / 10 usd each but they don’t include a lot.
 Basically, this is just the price for transportation out to the trailhead and back.
-Breakfast and lunch are not included, and the guide was more there only to keep an eye on things.
-She didn’t keep us together as a group or stop to give us any information on the trail.
+Breakfast and lunch are not included and the guide was really only there to keep an eye on things.
+She didn’t keep us together as a group or stop to give us any information along the way.

 Our day started with a 5:30 am pick up at our apartment and a two hour drive out to the small town of Yungay.
 We stopped for breakfast at a restaurant here, then drove another 20 minutes to the park.

 The entrance to hike to Laguna 69 is in Huascaran National Park.
-You can either pay $3 for a day pass into the park when you arrive at the gate, or you can pay $8 for a three week pass.
+You can either pay 10 soles / 3 usd for a day pass into the park when you arrive at the gate, or you can pay 65 soles / 20 usd for a three week pass.
 If you want to camp in the park this pass will be necessary, and if you plan to do the Santa Cruz Trek later (which is in the same park) it’s better to save money and purchase the three week pass now.

 Once we entered the park, we stopped at the first lake in the series of three we were going to see that day.
 Honestly, these alone are worth the trip!
 The Llanganuco lakes are an absolutely stunning turquoise color, and we stopped for 10 minutes to take pictures before driving the final 20 minutes to the trail head.

-Finally, we reached the top and the trail flattened out and opened up to a stunning view of Laguna 69.
-Wow.
+All of a sudden, we reached the top.
+The trail flattened out and opened up to a view of Laguna 69… wow.
+There are honestly no words to describe how beautiful the first sight was, especially after how hard we worked to earn it.
 The pale blue water, giant mountains, and shining sun made for a view I will never forget.

 Finally, the guides began to round up the groups to begin the descent.

-We walked back down the same trail we used to hike to Laguna 69, and it took two hours to descend.
-The cloudy morning had cleared up, and we got views of glaciers and many different snow topped mountain peaks along the way.
+We walked back down the same trail we came up and it took two hours to descend.
+Lucky for us the cloudy morning cleared up and we got more views of glaciers and the different snow-topped mountain peaks along the way.
 So beautiful!

-The bus left around 4pm and we arrive back in Huaraz at 7pm.
+The bus left the park around 4 pm and we arrived back in Huaraz at 7 pm.
 It was a quick and easy trek, but also one of the most beautiful I have ever done!
 If you are coming to Peru, this is a must-visit destination in the country.
-I’s really one of the most magical experiences I’ve ever had.
+It’s really one of the most magical experiences I’ve ever had.

-I’ve spent over 3 months in Peru, and the hike to Laguna 69 is one of my favorite treks so far.
-It’s just unreal with the amazing pale blue colors and the stunning mountain backdrop, and definitely shouldn’t be missed!
+I’ve spent over four months in country, and the hike to Laguna 69 is still one of my favorite treks ever.
+It’s just unreal with the amazing pale blue colors and the imposing mountain backdrop, and definitely shouldn’t be missed!